ErikLundin98/hermitian_laplacian_graph/README.md

 embeddings = get_embeddings(
     G, # networkx graph
     S, # list of scales
-    T, # list of "times"
+    T, # list of sampling points
     q, # rotation parameter
     kernel, # a kernel function.
 Can be a custom function or lib.heat_kernel | low_pass_filter_kernel **kernel_args # parameters supplied to the kernel